robusta-dev/robusta/docs/setup-robusta/supported-clusters.rst

 ==========
 We don't recommend installing Robusta on Minikube, due to a Minikube bug.
 For more details, refer to `this GitHub issue <https://github.com/kubernetes/minikube/issues/14806>`_.

-Instead, we recommend testing with KIND.
+Instead, we recommend testing Robusta with KIND.

 ..
 TODO add details here about silencing for specific providers